Do you want the best mesh watch bracelet for your budget? Here’s how to tell the difference between the best Milanese mesh and cheap watch bands...

-Interestingly, Milanese mesh isn’t woven in long ‘belt-like’ lengths, but in sheets that are cut to size and finished.
+Interestingly, a Milanese mesh isn’t woven in long ‘belt-like’ lengths, but in sheets that are cut to size and finished.
 Finishing quality is critical for the bracelet’s edges to feel smooth and avoid the roughness of cheap mesh.
 The higher selling price of quality mesh bracelets also reflects better plating processes, greater plating thickness and thorough abrasion testing.

 7. Count on customer support…

 Customer service and support also differentiates quality suppliers from purveyors of inferior, cheap watch bands.

 Unfortunately, because retail price is low compared to the time and cost of making returns, many disappointed buyers probably put their mistake down to experience and discard the inferior mesh.